 "One of my favorite parts of being the Town Supervisor is providing the community something special and having a place where the kids can come and have fun," said Town Supervisor David Dunning.

 The spray ground concept came from the recommendation in the Parks & Recreation Master Plan.
-The town will now begin developing a site plan for this project with construction starting in the Spring 2015.
+The town will now begin developing a site plan for this project with construction starting in the Fall 2015.